Ah, football. The great American pastime.

 Brett Favre, former Green Bay Packers quarterback, announced last month on Sports Talk 570 in Washington that he couldn't remember his daughter playing youth soccer one summer.

-"For the first time in 44 years," he says, "that put a little fear
+"For the first time in 44 years," he says, "that put a little fear in me."

 Favre, though widely-known and well-respected, is not the first to "come out" with CTE symptoms.